As disciples of Christ we are called to contribute our gifts and resources in our local church family.

 Here are some Ministry opportunities at Knox for you to consider.

-Greeters: Welcome people (new and old) as they enter the church, give directions as needed and generally make them feel comfortable.
+Greeters: Welcome people (new and old) as they enter the church, give directions as needed, answer questions and generally make them feel comfortable.

 Two greeters are needed each Sunday at our two entrances, Quebec St. and Chapel Lane.
 Scheduling is done each quarter and trades can be done between greeters as necessary.